How is AAL’s stock performing after recent trades?

 Sponsored

-Further, it is important to consider AAL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.22.Likewise, its price to free cash flow for the last twelve months stands at 11.49.
+Further, it is important to consider AAL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.21.Likewise, its price to free cash flow for the last twelve months stands at 11.43.

 How does American Airlines Group Inc. (AAL) stock rate among analysts?
 Buy, sell, or hold?